 First, it's worth noting that if the squeaking is accompanied by sewer smells, the rocking of the toilet has probably broken the wax ring seal.
 Remove the toilet and replace the wax ring.

 Tighten the nuts holding the toilet to the floor, using a box wrench.
 Pull the plastic cap off of each one -- this may require the help of a flat-head screwdriver.
 If either nut is too corroded to turn, spray it with lubricant to loosen it and try again after five minutes.
 It may help to hold the top of the bolt with pliers while you turn the nut.

+Avoid over-tightening the toilet nuts.
+Don't turn them more than a quarter turn past the point at which they feel secure, or you could end up cracking the toilet.
 Look for space underneath the toilet if you've tightened the nuts as much as it is safe to do.
 If the flange has been installed too far above the floor level, the toilet will continue to rock and squeak even if the nuts are tight.
 An easy solution is to shim the toilet.

 Tap cedar shims into the spaces underneath the toilet, using a hammer and flat-head screwdriver to wedge them in place.
 Space the shims around the base in such a way to keep the toilet level.
 Place a level on the bowl and make sure the bulb is centered after you've placed all the shims.